 NEW YORK — An insurer in Jan.
 15 brief asks a New York federal court for summary judgment on its claims against a reinsurer for breach of its obligation to post $1.6 million in collateral under a reinsurance agreement and to declare that the reinsurer remains required to post that collateral (AmTrust North America Inc. v.
 Signify Insurance Ltd., et al., No 18-3779, S.D.
 N.Y.).

-NEW YORK — A runoff insurer on Nov.
-4 voluntarily dismissed a third-party defendant from allegations of aiding and abetting a Ponzi-like scheme in which fraudulent misrepresentations were made to gain investment control and discretion over $320 million of the runoff insurer’s reserves (In re Platinum-Beechwood litigation, No. 18-6658; Senior Health Insurance Company of Pennsylvania v.
+NEW YORK — A New York federal judge on Jan.
+13 dismissed a third-party defendant from a runoff insurer’s allegations of aiding and abetting in a Ponzi-like scheme where fraudulent misrepresentations were made to gain investment control over $320 million of the runoff insurer’s reserves (In re Platinum-Beechwood litigation, No. 18-6658; Senior Health Insurance Company of Pennsylvania v.
 PB Investment Holdings Ltd., et al., No. 18-12018, S.D.
 N.Y.).